tusharjain95/Remindertg/README.md

 # Telegram Reminder Bot

-A simple Telegram bot to help you set reminders for specific dates and times.
-You can set one-time reminders or repeating reminders (daily/weekly).
-The bot also allows you to view active and expired reminders.
+A Telegram bot to schedule reminders with support for **daily, weekly, monthly, quarterly, half-yearly, and yearly repeats**.
+Set one-time or recurring reminders and view active/expired reminders effortlessly.

 ---